 Iran invariably hits the headlines for reasons other than theatre.
 My meeting with an Iranian independent theatre troupe in Gdansk is a refreshing look at the performing arts in the Islamic Republic of Iran.

 Mostafa Koushki is a director and actor.
 He came to Gdansk with a team of 13 artists and the troupe performed A Midsummer Night’s Dream on two successive nights to a full house.
-In Farsi this play is called Sen nocy letniej.
+In Polish this play is called Sen nocy letniej.